pvorb/learn-you-a-haskell/en/02-starting-out.md

 ~~~~

 Functions are defined in a similar way that they are called.
 The
-function name is followed by parameters seperated by spaces.
+function name is followed by parameters separated by spaces.
 But when
 defining functions, there's a `=` and after that we define what the
 function does.
 Save this as `baby.hs` or something.
 Now navigate to where
 it's saved and run `ghci` from there.
 Once inside GHCI, do `:l baby`.
 Now